jmy12k3/binance-miner/README.md

 mv ./config/.env.local.example ./config/.env.local
 ```

-&nbsp;&nbsp;&nbsp;&nbsp And edit both the env file and watchlist to your preference
+&nbsp;&nbsp;&nbsp;&nbsp; And edit both the env file and watchlist to your preference

 3. Build and run your bot